Widths of regular and context-free languages: Languages, lexicographic order and antichains

 \section{Languages, lexicographic order and antichains}

-\begin{definition} Let $\Sigma$ be a finite alphabet equipped with a partial order $\leq$.
-Then the lexicographic partial order induced by $\leq$ on $\Sigma^*$ is the relation $\RR$ given by \begin{enumerate}[(i)]\item$\epsilon\RR w$ for all $w\in\Sigma^*$ (where $\epsilon$ is the empty word), and \item For any $x,y\in\Sigma, w,w'\in\Sigma^*$, we have $xw\RR yw'$ if and only if either $x < y$ or $x=y$ and $w\RR w'$. \end{enumerate} \end{definition}
+\begin{definition} Let $\Sigma$ be a finite alphabet equipped with a partial order $\preceq$.
+Then the lexicographic partial order induced by $\preceq$ on $\Sigma^*$ is the relation $\preceq$ given by \begin{enumerate}[(i)]\item$\epsilon\preceq w$ for all $w\in\Sigma^*$ (where $\epsilon$ is the empty word), and \item For any $x,y\in\Sigma, w,w'\in\Sigma^*$, we have $xw\preceq yw'$ if and only if either $x \prec y$ or $x=y$ and $w\preceq w'$. \end{enumerate} \end{definition}

-Notation: If words $x$ and $y$ are comparable in this partial order we write $x\sim y$.
+If words $x$ and $y$ are comparable in this partial order we write $x\sim y$.
 If $x$ is a prefix of $y$ we write $x\leq y$.
-It is important to emphasise that $\leq$ is used to denote the partial order on $\Sigma$ and the prefix order on $\Sigma^*$, but \emph{not} the lexicographic order on $\Sigma^*$.

-For a language $L$, we will often write $L_{=n}$ to denote the set $\{w\in L| |w|=n\}$ (with corresponding definitions for $L_{<n}$, etc.), and $|L|_{=n}$ for $\left|L_{=n}\right|$.
+For a language $L$, we will often write $L_{=n}$ to denote the set $\{w\in L\mid |w|=n\}$ (with corresponding definitions for $L_{<n}$, etc.), and $|L|_{=n}$ for $\left|L_{=n}\right|$.

 The main subject of this work is \emph{antichains}, that is sets of words which are mutually incomparable.
-It will sometimes be useful also to consider \emph{quasiantichains} (not standard terminology), which are sets of words which are incomparable except that the set may include prefixes.
+It will sometimes be useful also to consider \emph{quasiantichains}, which are sets of words which are incomparable except that the set may include prefixes (note that this is not a standard term).
+The opposite of an antichain is a \emph{chain}, in which all elements are comparable.